-The Pickett Mountain Mineral Resource estimate documented in this report, in part utilises historical drilling data generated between 1979 and 1989.
+The Pickett Mountain Mineral Resource estimate documented in the Pickett Mountain Technical Report, in part utilises historical drilling data generated between 1979 and 1989.
 Of the 111 historical drill holes on record, most of the cores from these holes are located in two storage facilities owned and maintained by Huber Engineered Wood, at their production facility located in Easton, Maine.

-Of the core in storage, most is stacked on pallets, wrapped in shrink wrap and held together with binding straps.
-This prevented many of the holes being available for examination and re-sampling.
-However, some are stored on open shelves or racks.
-Subsequently, 4 holes (66-82-23, 66-82-28, 66-83-36, and 66-83-39) known to have massive sulphide were located, examined, and sampled.
+Of the core in storage, most is stacked on pallets, wrapped in shrink-wrap and held together with binding straps.
+This prevented access to many of the holes for examination and re-sampling.
+However, some of the core was stored on open shelves or racks.
+Of these, 4 holes known to have massive sulphide were located, examined, and sampled.

 Data verification consisted of examining portions of these four holes.
-A random selection of medium to high-grade mineralized intervals were selected, and after cutting with a diamond saw, a total of 7 intervals
+A random selection of medium to high-grade mineralized intervals were selected, and after cutting with a diamond saw, a total of 7 intervals of quartered core were sampled.
+The table below shows the comparison of the re-assays with the original assays on record (six digit samples are the validation samples, Zn, Pb & Cu in %, Au & Ag in oz./t).